SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/agent/DatabaseTable_Agent/v1DatabaseTableAgent_ReadRow.md

 | SO-TimeZone | Specify the timezone code that you would like date/time responses converted to. |
 | SO-AppToken | The application token that identifies the partner app.
 Used when calling Online WebAPI from a server. |

 ## Request Body: request

 TableName, Id

 | Property Name | Type |  Description |
 |----------------|------|--------------|
 | TableName | string |  |
 | Id | int32 |  |

-## Response: object
+## Response:

-The extra table entity contains meta data for an extra table (not implemented yet)

-Carrier object for TableRecord.
-Services for the TableRecord Carrier is available from the <see cref="T:SuperOffice.CRM.Services.IDatabaseTableAgent">DatabaseTable Agent</see>.
+OK

 | Response | Description |
 |----------------|-------------|
 | 200 | OK |

-Response body: object
+Response body:

 | Property Name | Type |  Description |
 |----------------|------|--------------|